nutanix/nutanix.ansible/README.md

 We glady welcome contributions from the community.
 From updating the documentation to adding more functions for Ansible, all ideas are welcome.
 Thank you in advance for all of your issues, pull requests, and comments!

 * [Contributing Guide](https://github.com/nutanix/nutanix.ansible/blob/main/CONTRIBUTING.md)
+* [Contributing Guide for v4 modules](https://github.com/nutanix/nutanix.ansible/blob/main/CONTRIBUTING-v4.md) — for modules built on Nutanix v4 APIs/SDKs (recommended for all new contributions)
 * [Code of Conduct](https://github.com/nutanix/nutanix.ansible/blob/main/CODE_OF_CONDUCT.md)

 # Testing